 The current public show, always held on a Tuesday evening at 5:30pm, will vary but rest assured it will be appropriate for children.
 A second sky show, geared towards older kids and adults, follows from 7-8pm.
 Como Planetarium’s schedule includes recommended ages on a show-by-show basis.

-Como Planetarium's public program schedule can be found here.
+Como Planetarium's public program schedule and tickets can be found here.
 Admission is $5 per person.

 More Astronomy Family Fun: